novecapa/DCEpubReaderKit/README.md

 ## ⚖️ License

+This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

 © 2025 Josep Cerdá Penadés.
-All rights reserved.
-**Free to use for any purpose, as long as proper credit is given** to the original author or this repository.

-Attribution example:
+If you use this library, please acknowledge its origin:

 > “This project uses DCEpubReaderKit, developed by Josep Cerdá Penadés (github.com/novecapa).”